-- You must have a valid Free Application for Federal Student Aid (FAFSA) for the 2018-2019 academic year by the deadline dates.
+- You must have a valid Free Application for Federal Student Aid (FAFSA).
 You can complete the FAFSA online.

 - Undergraduates in an eligible degree/certificate program must be enrolled in a total of 6 credit hours or more during the summer to receive summer aid.
 Undergraduates will not be packaged with aid until enrolled in a minimum of 6 credit hours.